 The ideal travel backpack transitions seamlessly with us, makes transportation smooth and facilitates a fun travel experience.
 Simple, right?
 In reality, this is complicated.
 Our experience with our gear hinge on how well we have matched our choice to our use.
 In this category, we tried to lay out the best uses for each pack, and what features best enabled certain types of travel.
 In this way, you can read between the lines of the numerical ratings and award winners to find your perfect pack.

 Many of the packs in this review have a way of stowing the suspension system to check it in at the airport.
 We were of mixed feelings about the industry-wide enthusiasm for stowable suspension.
-After testing and thinking on it extensively, we developed this opinion: for carry-on packs like the Osprey Porter 46 and expandable models such as The North Face Overhaul 40, we like a suspension system that tucks away into the back panel, as both of these packs do.
-It makes great sense and eliminates the need for a separate flap of material to cover the suspension, which then must also have a pocket for you to stow the flap when using the pack in backpack mode.
+After testing and thinking on it extensively, we developed this opinion: for carry-on packs like the Osprey Porter 46, the Timbuk2 Wander, and expandable models such as The North Face Overhaul 40, we like a suspension system that tucks away into the back panel, as both of these packs do.
+It makes excellent sense and eliminates the need for a separate flap of material to cover the suspension, which then must also have a pocket for you to stow the flap when using the pack in backpack mode.

 , is harder and more time-consuming.
 This makes more sense on rarely checked packs.
-It's a handy feature for those times your flight is full and the airline is insisting on checking your carry-on, too (which seems to be happening more and more these days).
+It's a handy feature for those times your flight is full, and the airline is insisting on checking your carry-on, too (which seems to be happening more and more these days).
 It's also nice if you're carrying your bag as a briefcase or duffel style, slung over the shoulder with an accessory shoulder strap, as in the Cotopaxi Nazca

 In summary, ask yourself this: if you're using a backpack strictly as a carry-on, do you need the zippered flap to completely cover your suspension system?